Vegan meat alternatives: what are they exactly and what options are available? How healthy are they and how you can make them yourself? Find out here.

 Contents of this article:

 Many of us are aware that reducing our meat intake is beneficial not only for animal welfare, but also for the planet’s health.
 Incorporating vegan meat alternatives is therefore suitable for anyone wanting to reduce the environmental impact of their diet, without having to go completely vegan.
+If you're curious to learn more about a vegan diet read this article.

 Vegan meat alternatives are a common sight on the plates of people who follow a vegan diet.
 Meat alternatives are very helpful, because they enable a replacement instead of an elimination of many favourite foods.
 Even though meat, fish and dairy products get an increasingly bad reputation for their environmental footprint, they are nevertheless important because they contain essential nutrients.
 Banning them from our diet is therefore not conducive to a healthy, nutritious diet, but rather swapping them out for more environmentally conscious alternatives is the way to go.
 Vegan meat alternatives kann offer a sufficient amount of protein, iron and omega-3 fatty acids that our body needs.